 - provide a safe and secure workplace.

-Therefore as a school staff member you are permitted to share certain information about a child with other staff members, without the consent of a parent/guardian and without breaching privacy laws.
+Therefore as a school staff member you are permitted to share certain information about a child with other staff members, without the consent of a parent or guardian and without breaching privacy laws.

 What kinds of information can be shared?